Youtini

 How We Review Books

-A search for best Star Wars books will inundate you with lists from big-name websites that have nothing to do with Star Wars.
-While some of these may do their best to steer you in the right direction, you aren’t guaranteed that the writers didn’t simply scroll through a bookseller’s snapshot to compose their list of titles.
+A search for the best Star Wars books will inundate you with lists from big-name websites that have nothing to do with Star Wars.
+While some of these may do their best to steer you in the right direction, you aren’t guaranteed that the writers didn’t simply scroll through booksellers' sales lists to compose their list of titles.

-No Jedi mind tricks or click-baity articles here.
+No Jedi mind tricks or clickbait articles here.
 Just honest reviews from Star Wars experts who are fans just like you.
-Our review team is a diverse group with different interests, ideals, life experiences, ages, etc—all with a wealth of knowledge in Star Wars books, Canon and Legends combined.
+Our review team is a diverse group with different interests, ideals, life experiences, ages, etc., all with a wealth of knowledge in Star Wars books, both Canon and Legends.

-Sure, reviewing any kind of fandom is a subjective experience, but this is our jam.
+Sure, reviewing any kind of franchise is a subjective experience, but this is our jam.
 It’s why we developed an entire Youtini Review System.
-Our reviewers rate books on a scale of 1-10 based on plot, characters, originality, writing, and entertainment categories.
+Our reviewers rate books based on plot, characters, writing, and entertainment categories.

 Best Old School Star Wars Legends Novel